flyve-mdm/doc/source/contribute/translations.rst

 I know a lot of languages
 -------------------------

 Great!
-We are currently translating to Korean, Spanish, Catalan, French, Portuguese, Russian and Japanese.
+We are currently translating to Korean, Spanish, Catalan, French, Portuguese, Russian, Japanese and more.

 But wait!
 I'm an expert in a different language
 -----------------------------------------------